Joomla

 Installing from the web

-Currently it is not possible to install templates directly from an extension directory.
+At the moment, it is not yet possible to install templates directly from an extension directory.
 I expect this option to be added in a while.

-If you have already downloaded the template through the developer then you have a .zip file on your PC that you can upload (without sample data) in the screen below.
+If you have already downloaded the template via the developer, you have a .zip file on your PC that you can upload (without sample data) in the screen below.

 If you want to install a template directly from an external url, enter the location here and click install.